Saranyajayakumaran/Blissfull-Yoga/README.md

 - Navigation
     - The navigation at the top of the page shows name of the club and other navigation links are at the right side corner of the page.
     - The heading contain a logo which denotes the yoga posture.
-    - The navigation links Home, Event and Sign up which naviagte to other pages of the website.
+    - The navigation links Home, Event and Sign up which navigate to other pages of the website.

 ![Navigation bar of the website](https://raw.githubusercontent.com/Saranyajayakumaran/Happy-Yoga/main/assets/images/screenshot-navigation.webp)
 ---